mizkyosia/ColorPicker/README.md

     colorPicker.changeG(125,true);
 ```

 When you need to change multiple values at once, only update visuals in the last instruction.
-This'll save computing power and time.
+This'll save computing power and thus, time.
 Example :

 ```js
     colorPicker.changeR(125);